Vadim Demidov: Club career

 Demidov joined Eintracht Frankfurt in July 2012, signing a three-year contract.
-He made his first appearance in the 0–2 loss against Borussia Mönchengladbach on 7 October 2012.
+He made his first appearance in a 2–0 loss against Borussia Mönchengladbach on 7 October 2012.
 He played a total of five matches in the Bundesliga before he returned to Spain and joined Celta Vigo in January 2013, on loan until the end of 2012–13 season.
-He appeared in his first match on 12 January, playing the full 90 minutes in a 0–1 defeat at RCD Espanyol.
+He appeared in his first match on 12 January, playing the full 90 minutes in a 1–0 defeat at Espanyol.
 After Paco Herrera was replaced by Abel Resino as manager of Celta, Demidov did not play much and stated in June 2013 that he did not want to continue his career in Celta even though the club had an option to buy.
 On 3 July, his contract with Eintracht Frankfurt which still ran until June 2015 was dissolved by mutual consent.

 Demidov signed for Anzhi Makhachkala in September 2013.
 After only two appearances for Anzhi, Demidov moved to SK Brann in January 2014, signing a three-year contract.

-On 10 January 2017 Demidov officially signed with Minnesota United FC in MLS.
+On 10 January 2017, Demidov officially signed with Minnesota United in MLS.
 On 28 February head coach Adrian Heath named Demidov captain for Minnesota United's first MLS season.
 After one season with the club, Minnesota bought out Demidov's contract on 28 February 2018.
 The Loons conceded 16 goals in the 3 games in which he played.
 He signed with Stabæk ahead of their 2018 season.
 He retired at the end of 2019.

 After retiring, he revealed in 2020 that he would become a football agent.